-With after noon shade, this South East facing cliff is worth visiting on a hot day.
-Together with it's immediate neighbor Bitty Buttress, there are many high quality routes of all grades in this area.
+With after noon shade, this Southeast-facing cliff is worth visiting on a hot day.
+Together with its immediate neighbor Bitty Buttress, there are many high quality routes of all grades in this area.

 To get to The Wall of Voodoo, one can approach via the directions described for Bitty Buttress or via the route described below.

-The Wall of Voodoo is a small crag located beneath the Bitty Buttress, one of the Eastern most formations of the greater Blob Rock Massif.
+The Wall of Voodoo is a small crag located beneath the Bitty Buttress, one of the Eastern-most formations of the greater Blob Rock Massif.
 Start hiking the climber's trail that begins at a pullout on the North side of the canyon, about 25m west of the pullout to Cob Rock.
 This is the preferred parking and approach trail to Blob Rock.

-After about 50 yds, where the trail gains a small bench and then heads uphill again, go straight East instead.
-Contour your way down canyon for about 50 yds, till you find the well beaten climber's trail that parallels the Canyon Road along the top edge of the road cut.
+After about 50 yards, where the trail gains a small bench and then heads uphill again, go straight East instead.
+Contour your way down canyon for about 50 yards, till you find the well beaten climber's trail that parallels the Canyon Road along the top edge of the road cut.
 Follow this trail to the Base of Bitty Buttress.
 From the Base of Bitty Buttress, descend the Gully to the East of The Wall of Voodoo cliff below, until the bolted routes come into view.
 Descend all routes from fixed anchors.

 Porch Monkey is an excellent jug fest up the steepest part of The Wall of Voodoo, 15 feet to the left of the steep corner Voodoo Child.
 Start up the easy slab (with a bolt) before launching up the overhanging wall.
 With many big moves on jugs, this route will get you pumped.
 The bolts are well placed, with a three bolt anchor that will get you back to the ground with one 50m rope.Although an excellent route, this short and sweet line does have some crumbly rock.
-A belayer may want to conside...[more]
-Browse More Classics in CO
+A belayer may wa...[more]
+Browse More Classics in Colorado

 After further investigation, I have discovered that the shortest and easiest approach to The Wall of Voodoo is via the large gully that is visible on the North side of the canyon, just down the road from the Cob Rock parking area.